Ny Carlsberg Glyptotek, Copenhagen

 Today, the Ny Carlsberg Glyptotek complex consists of four buildings: the original Dahlerup building, to which a winter garden topped by an imposing metal dome was added in 1906, the Kampmann building (1906) designed by architect Hack Kampmann, and an expansion conceived by Henning Larsen architects, completed in 1996 in order to accommodate the French painting collection.
 Thereafter, the museum underwent an extensive renovation in 2006, after a design by the Danish architectural firm Dissing+Weitling.

-The metal dome which covers the winter garden of the museum, completed in 1906; photo Ole Haupt
+The metal dome which covers the winter garden of the museum, completed in 1906; photo Ana Cecilia Gonzalez © Glyptoteket.

 Collection and exhibitions

-The collections of the Ny Carlsberg Glyptotek include the largest collection of antique art in Denmark, along with notable collections of 19th century Danish and French sculpture and painting, and of European modern art.
+The collections of the Ny Carlsberg Glyptotek include the largest collection of antique art in Denmark, along with notable collections of 19th-century Danish and French sculpture and painting, and European modern art.

 The collection of antiquities encompasses three sections – dedicated to Antique Egypt, Greece & Roman Empire, and ancient near-East and Mediterranean civilizations (especially to the Etruscan one) – comprising sculptures, frescoes, vases, bronze objects, sarcophagi, and mummies, dating from 6,000 BC to the 5th century AD.
 The collection’s most famous pieces include the stone head of Egyptian king Amenhotep II (15th century BC), an entire tomb of an Etruscan prince excavated near the Sabine Hills (8th century BC), the Rayet kouros’ head (6th century BC), the Etruscan Sarcophagus with reclining man (200 BC), and a marble head of Emperor Caligula still retaining traces of its original painted decoration (1st century AD).

-The 18th and 19th century art collection comprises paintings and sculptures by both artists of the so-called Danish Golden Age (such as Jens Juel, Christoffer Wilhelm Eckersberg, Christen Købke, and Johan Thomas Lundbye), and of the Impressionist and post-Impressionist movements – with works by Edgar Degas, Claude Monet, Pierre-Auguste Renoir, Édouard Manet, Vincent van Gogh, and Paul Gauguin, among others – along with sculptures by Jean-Baptiste Carpeaux, and Auguste Rodin.
+The collection of 18th-century and 19th-century art comprises paintings and sculptures by both artists of the so-called Danish Golden Age (such as Jens Juel, Christoffer Wilhelm Eckersberg, Christen Købke, and Johan Thomas Lundbye), and of the Impressionist and post-Impressionist movements – with works by Edgar Degas, Claude Monet, Pierre-Auguste Renoir, Édouard Manet, Vincent van Gogh, and Paul Gauguin, among others – along with sculptures by Jean-Baptiste Carpeaux, and Auguste Rodin.

 The modern art collection includes works by Max Ernst, Hans Arp, Joan Miró, Pablo Picasso, and Alberto Giacometti.